etensor/tabgroups-vanilla/README.md

  > * Deleting an entry from a group.
  > * Open group in a new window, or a native tabGroup.
  > * Lazy Loading the opened group.
+ > * Fetching site favicon on manual entry.
- > * Would be nice to be able to sync it with other device.
+ > * Would be nice to be able to sync it with other devices.

 ---